isaacsmith/alembic/_posts/2011-11-15-what-are-college-sports-for.md

 ﻿---
-title: What Are College Sports For?
+title: What Are College Sports For&#63;
 category: culture
 ---